SALVE: Sparse Autoencoder-Latent Vector Editing for Mechanistic Control of Neural Networks: Results

-Despite this similarity in outcome, the underlying mechanisms differ substantially.
-ROME performs a rank-one weight update based on a single-sample key, while Activation Steering applies a uniform additive offset along a concept direction during inference.
-In contrast, SALVE offers unique benefits: permanent edits without inference overhead, systematic control over multiple latent concepts, and quantitative diagnostics such as $\alpha_{\text{crit}}$.
+To contextualize our results, we include two complementary baselines: (i) ROME~\cite{meng2022locating}, a well-known method for example-driven factual editing in large language models, adapted here for vision models as a permanent weight-editing approach; and (ii) SAE-based Activation Steering, an inference-time intervention leveraging the same latent features as our method.
+Both baselines achieve similar outcomes on the class suppression task, reducing the target class accuracy to near zero with minimal off-target effects (see Appendix~\ref{sec:rome_implementation} and \ref{sec:sae_steering} for details).
+However, despite the similarity in outcome, the underlying mechanisms differ substantially.
+ROME performs a rank-one weight update based on a single-sample key, while Activation Steering applies an additive offset along a concept direction during inference.
+In contrast, SALVE offers unique benefits: Permanent edits without inference overhead, systematic control over multiple latent concepts, and quantitative diagnostics such as $\alpha_{\text{crit}}$.
 These distinctions make SALVE competitive for global interventions while offering practical advantages for fine-grained interpretability and reliability assessments.
 This feature-driven approach underpins the capabilities explored in the following sections: continuous modulation of concept influence, quantitative diagnostics such as $\alpha_{\text{crit}}$, and nuanced cross-class edits that reveal the structure and brittleness of learned representations.